google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 # Security Considerations

-## Avoiding Overly Redacting Domain Name Labels
+## Avoiding Overly Redacted Domain Names

-Redaction of domain name labels carries the same risks as the use of wildcards (e.g., section 7.2 of [RFC6125]).
+Redaction of domain name labels ({{redacting_labels}}) carries the same risks as the use of wildcards (e.g., section 7.2 of [RFC6125]).
 If the entirety of the domain space below the unredacted part of a domain name is not registered by a single domain owner (e.g., REDACT(label).com, REDACT(label).co.uk and other [Public.Suffix.List] entries), then the domain name may be considered by clients to be overly redacted.

 CAs should take care to avoid overly redacting domain names in precertificates.
 It is expected that monitors will treat precertificates that contain overly